 CLASSROOM BLDG, ROOM 4

 Phone: (914) 606-6336

 Professor Revans-McMenimon serves as a counselor specialist for students on the Autism Spectrum.
 Services include academic and supportive counseling, assistance with organization and time management, and appropriate social skills for a college environment.
 Professor Revans-McMenimon also offers several workshops each semester on disclosure, stress management, and career assessments.
-In addition to composing the Disability Services Newsletter, Professor Revans-McMenimon is a member of the Behavioral Intervention Team at Westchester Community College.
+In addition to composing the Disability Services Newsletter, Professor Revans-McMenimon is a member of the CARES Team at Westchester Community College.